The industry's first & only best-practice certification

 Auditor recommendations are included with the written report.

-Facilities are awarded a Certificate of Certification.
+Facilities are awarded a framed certificate of Certification.

-As the recognized leader in education and research for the warehouse and distribution management field and its role in the supply chain, WERC focuses on advancing the art and science of warehousing/distribution and driving the warehouse profession to new levels.
+As the recognized leader in education and research for the warehouse and logistics management field and its role in the supply chain, WERC focuses on advancing the art and science of warehousing/distribution and driving the warehouse profession to new levels.

 In this role, WERC is committed to spreading the word about the hard work and dedicated people who keep the distribution system running smoothly, efficiently and economically.
 The development and delivery of a set of standards and tools for grading warehouse operations is a part of this effort to continue to support our members and the industry.